Some of the most common questions we get from budding cheese enthusiasts are about cheese pairing.

 Jeanette recommends starting with no more than 3-5 cheeses and 1-2 wines.
 This way you can keep your pairings focused and keep your palate from getting overwhelmed.
 It also lets you build your knowledge and experience in manageable and memorable steps.

 Avoid These Cheese Pairing Mistakes

-If your wine of choice is a delicate Riesling or a medium-bodied pinot noir, you’ll want more gentle cheeses to match.
+If your wine of choice is a delicate riesling or a medium-bodied pinot noir, you’ll want more gentle cheeses to match.

 We love our giant wheels of cheese, but when you’re planning a cheese night, you want to make sure you’re preparing an appropriate amount.
 Jeanette says, “When you’re planning a cheese party, you want to plan for 2-3 ounces of cheese per person.”